Baseline SkillsThe Human Factor: The Hard Time Employers Have Finding Soft Skills

 Based on an analysis of millions of job postings across the United States, we found:

-- Baseline skills aren’t limited to “people skills.”
-Certainly skills like customer service and organizational skills appear across the board in job postings, but so do skills like writing, as well as knowledge of specific software packages like Microsoft Word and Excel.
+Certainly, skills like customer service and organizational skills appear across the board in job postings, but so do talents like writing, as well as knowledge of specific software packages like Microsoft Word and Excel.

 Employers appear to face real skill gaps in finding the baseline skills they need.